Hoyasumii/bee-movie/README.md

 No, I was just late I tried to call, but... the battery.

-I didn't want all this to go to wast
+I didn't want all this to go to waste